 In order to understand why we’ll need to put on our economist’s hat for a minute.

-The overwhelming majority of international freight - both sea and air freight - is not due to people moving countries but to the transport of commodities between nations.
-Economic growth the world over has been struggling to return to pre-crisis levels ever since the financial storm that began in 2007-08.
-That means demand for consumer goods, construction material and fuel has been depressed and, as a result, demand for shipping those goods and materials around the world has also been depressed.
+The overwhelming majority of international freight – both sea and air freight – is not due to people moving countries but to the transport of commodities between nations.
+As the economic growth of the industry has slowed, demand for consumer goods, construction material and fuel has been depressed.
+As a result, demand for shipping those goods and materials around the world has also been depressed.
 Low demand for shipping means that freight carriers have been forced to lower their prices to compete for the remaining business.